kkipngenokoech/javascript/miniProjects/dropdown/README.md

 ```

 to apply the borders on hover, you might need to set the border styles of your divs indidual tabs

+## margin 0 auto

+this property aligns an item to the center having equal distances from the left and from the right.